Basic Tools to Help You Troubleshoot Networking Issues

 Email Checker

-The Email Checker allows you to test the validity and reachability of an email address.
-It makes sure that the email is syntactically valid and that it is available via an SMTP server.
-If you’re trying to cull false email addresses from your email list or something similar, this tool will be helpful.
+The Email Checker tool tests the validity and reachability of an email address.
+It ensures the address is syntactically valid and reachable via an SMTP server.
+Use it when verifying email lists or checking for invalid addresses.

 HTTP Headers

-The HTTP Headers tool allows you to see what headers are returned by a web server for a specific domain name or IP Address.
-If you notice odd behavior with your HTTP connections, you can use this tool to troubleshoot the top-level domain.
-Alternatively, you can use it to check for redirection — minimizing these optimizes any links you might be using.
+The HTTP Headers tool shows you what headers are returned by a web server for a domain name or IP address.
+If your HTTP connections behave oddly, use this tool to troubleshoot the domain.
+It also helps you check for redirection and optimize links.

-If you are curious as to who the responsible party (or parties) is behind a domain name, the WHOIS query will allow you to query multiple domain registrars’ databases.
-If the owner has chosen to hide their information, you can nevertheless return forwarding information.
+If you want to know who owns a domain name, use the WHOIS query tool.
+It queries multiple domain registrars’ databases.
+If the owner has hidden their information, you can still find forwarding details.

-To learn more like Basic tools that can help you troubleshoot most networking issues visit HawksCode and Easyshiksha.
+To learn more about basic tools that can help you troubleshoot most networking issues, visit HawksCode and Easyshiksha.